marcinjangrzybowski/Tellorflex-kadena/modules/OVERVIEW.md

 ## Overview of the Pact Modules

-Here we are giving breif overview of how implementation fo Tellorflex in Pact is strucutred, while introducing basic concepts of Pact language.
+Here we are giving breif overview of how implementation of Tellorflex in Pact is strucutred, while introducing basic concepts of Pact language.

 Key modules like `tellorflex.pact`, `governance.pact`, `autopay.pact` were devised to reproduce Tellor functionalities in Pact.
 They are replicating functionalities of analogous solidity contract also developed by Tellor team.